coderefinery/git-intro/content/commits.md

 :width: 80%
 :class: with-border

-Committing a new file in VS Code
+Committing a new file in VS Code.
 :::
 ::::